jamesoh3928/MoonRust/README.md

 ### Expected Functionality By Checkpoint

-By checkpoint, we are expecting to finish
+By the checkpoint, a fully functional interpreter based on the specification above is expected.

 ## Team members: